 The seat also has to display a particular code or label depending on the country you are flying from that indicates its approval for use by the country’s standards body.

 If your car seat covers all these points (check whatever airline you are flying on for their requirements) then you can take the seat.

 Reasons to take the car seat on a plane

 If you’ve found that you can take the car seat, what are the reasons for you to do so?
-If you have your childs car seat with you an the plane then you know for sure it is something that is familiar to them.
+If you have your child’s car seat with you on the plane then you know for sure it is something that is familiar to them.
 This might be really important if you think your child is going to be anxious or upset going on the plane.

 The child seat also ensures that you can properly strap them in when you need to.
 We found that our daughter was easily able to undo the lap belt on the plane and so had to devise ways of getting her to keep it on when the seatbelt light was on.

 Their own car seat is more than likely going to be a lot more comfortable then sitting on the airplane seat or on your lap for the full flight, especially for littler kids.

 It might help them to sleep better if they have their own seat with them.
 Instead of trying to get them to sleep in the plane seat you can use the same cues that you use in the car.
 The familiarity and comfortable position will be a bonus.